About

 PHONE: (04) 977 7210

-CLUB PRESIDENT: Richard Corry
+CLUB PRESIDENT: Barry O’Brien

-PLAYING MEMBERS: 50
+PLAYING MEMBERS: 80

-CURRENT NATIONAL REPS: Lisa White (Junior Development)
+CURRENT NATIONAL REPS: Ray Martin

 NO. GREENS: 2

-CALENDAR YEAR: September – May
+CALENDAR YEAR: September – May:

 A group of men from the Wellington City Council Engineers Department play lawn bowls in a staff social tournament at the Victoria Bowling Club, Pirie Street, 28 Feb 1968